Musigwa/ApiRateLimiter/README.md

 7. `POST /services/purchase-requests` - Send a purchase request to request additional requests.

+**NB: Please note that the secure endpoints are accessible only when you provide a JWT token in the `Authorization` header as `Bearer ${TOKEN}`.**

 ## Authentication

 The API uses JWT tokens for authentication.
-When a user logs in or signs up, a JWT token is returned which must be included in the Authorization header for any requests that require authentication.
+When a user logs in or signs up, a JWT token is returned which must be included in the Authorization header for any requests that require authentication as meantioned earlier.
-To refresh an expired token, send a request to the `/auth/refresh-token` endpoint with a valid refresh token.
+To refresh an expired token, send a request to the `/auth/refresh-token` endpoint with a valid refresh token as `X-Refresh-Token` header.
 Tokens can be invalidated by sending a request to the `/auth/logout` endpoint with a valid token.

 ## API rate limiting